AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/exported-products-csv-file-does-not-appear.md

 ---
 title: Exported products .csv file does not appear
-description: This article provides a fix for the issue where you try to export products to a .csv file in the Commerce Admin, but the file does not appear.
+description: This article provides a fix for the issue where you try to export the desired entity type to a .csv file in the Commerce Admin, but the file does not appear.
 exl-id: 8e3bb65c-ea75-4af4-ad4b-4d94ab219bbb
 feature: Cache, Data Import/Export, Products, Variables
 role: Developer
 ---
 # Exported products .csv file does not appear

-This article provides a fix for the issue where you try to export products to a .csv file in the Commerce Admin, but the file does not appear.
+This article provides a solution for the issue where exporting the desired entity type to a .csv file in the Commerce Admin results in the file not appearing.

 ## Affected products and versions